raspberrypilearning/surprise-animation/en/step_4.md

 title: Timer scripts trigger at the wrong time
 ---

-Make sure that you have selected the `timer`{:class="block3sensing"} option in the `when loudness`{:class="block3events"} block:
+Make sure that you have selected the `timer`{:class="block3events"} option in the `when loudness`{:class="block3events"} block:

 ```blocks3
 when [timer v] > [5]
 ```

-If you have the `timer`{:class="block3sensing"} selected correctly, then you can try adjusting the amount of time that the timer waits.
+If you have the `timer`{:class="block3events"} selected correctly, you can try adjusting the amount of time that the timer waits.

 --- /collapse ---